Zhen Lian

 Abstract: We propose a theory of gig economies in which workers participate in a shared labor pool utilized by multiple firms.
 Since firms share the same pool of workers, they face a trade-off in setting pay rates; high pay rates are necessary to maintain a large worker pool and thus reduce the likelihood of lost demand, but they also lower a firm’s profit margin.
 We prove that larger firms pay more than smaller firms in the resulting pay equilibrium.
 These diseconomies of scale are strong too; firms smaller than a critical size pay the minimal rate possible (the workers’ reservation wage), while all firms larger than the critical size earn the same total profit regardless of size.
 This scale disadvantage in labor costs contradicts the conventional wisdom that gig companies enjoy strong network effects and suggests that small firms have significant incentives to join an existing gig economy, implying gig markets are highly contestable.
 Yet we also show that the formation of a gig economy requires the existence of a large firm, in the sense that an equilibrium without any firms participating only exists when no single firm has enough demand to form a gig economy on its own.
 The findings are consistent with stylized facts about the evolution of gig markets such as ride sharing.

 3. Algorithmic Precision and Human Decision: A Study of Interactive Optimization for School Schedules.
 Joint work with Arthur Delarue and Sébastien Martin.
-R&R at Management Science, Special Issue on Human-Algorithm Connection.
+Minor revision at Management Science, Special Issue on Human-Algorithm Connection.

 Abstract: Motivated by a collaboration with the San Francisco Unified School District (SFUSD), this paper presents an interactive optimization framework for addressing complex pub- lic policy problems.
 These problems suffer from a chicken-and-egg dilemma, where policymakers understand the objectives and constraints but lack the ability to solve them (“the optimization problem”), while researchers possess the necessary algorithms but lack the necessary insights into the policy context (“the policy problem”).
 Our framework addresses this challenge by combining three key elements: (1) an efficient optimization algorithm that can solve the problem given certain known objectives, (2) a method for generating a large set of diverse, near-optimal solutions, and (3) an inter- face that facilitates exploration of the solution space.
 We illustrate the effectiveness of this framework by applying it to the problem of improving school schedules at SFUSD.
 The resulting schedule, implemented in August 2021, saved the district over $5 million and, to our knowledge, represents the first successful optimization-driven school start time change in the United States.

-1. Consumer Status Signaling, Wealth Inequality and Non-deceptive Counterfeits.
+4. Consumer Status Signaling, Wealth Inequality and Non-deceptive Counterfeits.
 Joint work with Li Chen and Shiqing Yao.
+Major Revision at Production and Operations Management.

 Abstract: Consumers often enjoy displaying luxury consumption to signal their private wealth status.
 The emergence of social media has fueled such desire for status signaling.
 Meanwhile, the rising of e-commerce has made it easy for consumers to search and purchase cheap non-deceptive counterfeits to send a ``fake’’ status signal, posing a serious problem to the luxury (status product) industry.
 Motivated by these industry dynamics, we consider a market entry deterrence game between an incumbent status product firm (the firm) and a non-deceptive counterfeiter (the counterfeiter) who attempts to enter the market.
 A unique feature of our model is that the market demand is endogenously determined by a consumer status signaling subgame.
 We investigate the interaction among consumer status signaling, wealth inequality, and equilibrium market outcomes, as well as the implications of anti-counterfeit measures aimed at increasing the counterfeiter market entry cost.
 Our analysis yields three main insights.
 First, we show that without counterfeits, the firm is strictly better off from the heightened motive of consumer status signaling; however, such benefit would be neutralized by the potential counterfeiter entry.
 Second, we find that the presence of counterfeits lowers the firm’s profit, but may induce the firm to raise its price.
 It may also increase social welfare, despite enabling a fake status signal.
 Third, we demonstrate that increasing the counterfeiter market entry cost may not completely eliminate counterfeiting insofar as the consumer status signaling motive and wealth inequality are high, in which case the firm would settle for strategic coexistence with the counterfeiter.